cudoventures/cudos-example-smart-contracts/README.md

 # UseCase:

 Lease Management System is a smart contract where the owner of the contract can add different Renters.
-These renters can then list their properties in lease.
+These Renters can then list their properties in lease.
 Rentee can look into all the properties which are available and can lease any of the given properties.
-5% of rent paid to the Renter goes to the Owner of the contract.

 # Requirements: